lmiq/agents_with_celllistmap/celllistmap.md

 end
 ````

-Which should be quite fast:
+Which should be quite fast.
+Compilation time should be irrelevant
+for longer runs:

 ````@example celllistmap
 @time simulate()
 ````

 and let's make a nice video with less particles,
-to see them bouncing around:
+to see them bouncing around.
+The marker size is set by the
+radius of each particle, and the marker color by the
+corresponding repulsion constant.

 ````@example celllistmap
+using InteractiveDynamics
+using CairoMakie
+CairoMakie.activate!() # hide
 model = initialize_model(number_of_particles=1000)
 abmvideo(
-    "celllistmap.mp4", model, agent_step!;
+    "celllistmap.mp4", model, agent_step!, model_step!;
-    framerate = 20, frames = 100,
+    framerate = 20, frames = 200, spf=5,
-    title = "Bouncing particles"
+    title = "Bouncing particles",
+    as = p -> p.r, # marker size
+    ac = p -> p.k, # marker size
 )
 ````

+The final video is shown at the top of this page.

 ---